 In conclusion, this project was a great opportunity to use my gifts.
 Specifically, I am referring to creating the perfect graphic design solutions for my clients.
 I am happy any chance that I get to both honor God with that gift and help a friend with their own passion project at the same time.

-You have finished the long and arduous process of writing the perfect manuscript for your book.
+You have finished the long and arduous process of writing the perfect manuscript.
 After that, you went through the steps of painstakingly editing that content.
 Finally, your literary labor of love has been completed.
 Every chapter and every page is now finished.
 Hold up, you can’t take your book to press just yet!
 Now you need the right cover design, and it needs to be done to spec by a professional.
 You have completed the hard part, so why not let me make your book cover art easy?
 I have the education and experience, as well as the eye for detail to get the job done.

 Here is another book cover graphic design for my old friend George.
 The author has also been a pastor here in Kentucky for many years.
 This is a short guide he wrote for growing and strengthening church congregations.
 As such, I chose to go the literal route with this cover design.